ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 * **s**emantic - tags with attributes are much more semantic than div/span with classes
 * **s**mall - basic HTML and CSS can take you very far without needing something like React
 * **s**hared - these components are shared by our 20+ web apps and three times as many developers
-* **S**eattle - that's HQ!
+* **S**eattle - not really, but that's where we are!
 Come [join us](https://www.avalara.com/us/en/about/jobs/job-openings.html)

 Prefixing is a best-practice.
 It solves the risk of colliding tags, it's also a helpful distinguisher between standard and custom tags, and it sets you up very nicely for when JavaScript-enabled functionality is required.
-The custom tag approach scales in both directions: you get to scale down to lightweight HTML and CSS-only components like icon, or all the way up to interactive components that respond to state changes all _while maintaining the same uniform HTML interface_.
+The custom tag approach scales in both directions: you get to scale down to lightweight HTML and CSS-only components like icon, or all the way up to interactive components that respond to state changes all while maintaining _the same uniform HTML interface_.
 The secret is sticking with standards.

 Let's see how our Alert can go from basic custom tag with styles to interactive component without breaking changes or a shifting paradigm.

-Let's say in a future release of Alert we're adding the ability to customize the `autodismiss` duration.
+In a future release of Alert let's say we're adding the ability to customize the `autodismiss` duration.
 You can take the default four seconds by simply adding the attribute, or you can shorten or extend that duration by setting its value to a number:
 ```html
 <alert type="success" autodismiss="10">
   <p>You should try this</p>